Tornado Safety Guidelines

 - TORNADO WARNING - Tornado has been sighted or detected on radar.
 If a Tornado Warning is issued, TAKE SHELTER IMMEDIATELY.

 Listen to radio, television, or weather alert radios for National Weather Service bulletins.
-Weather Alert Radios receive broadcasts and alerts from the Madison National Weather Service station and are available at most electronics dealers.
+Weather Alert Radios receive broadcasts and alerts from the local National Weather Service station and are available at most electronics dealers.

 Tornado Safety Tips